Durlston Country Park

 Come and visit the castle, see the exhibits, walk a trail, watch the birds from the hide or admire the view.
 You can also take part in an event - including astronomy evenings, bird walks, children's activities, workshops and more.
 Wildlife to look out for in particular include Guillemots, Fulmars, Whitethroats, Stonechat, Skylarks, Peregrine Falcon, Early Spider Orchids (plus eight other orchid species), Early English Gentian, Cowslips, Thrift, Adonis Blue, Lulworth Skipper, Marbled White butterflies, Bottlenose Dolphins and much more.

-Durlston's spring/summer 2016 what's on guide (pdf, 4Mb) (opens in a new window) highlights the huge variety of events taking place at the park.
+Durlston's What's On Guide (autumn 2016 to spring 2017) (pdf, 4Mb) (opens in a new window) highlights the huge variety of events taking place at the park.